 So what’s the difference between a remodel and a renovation?
 You may be thinking that they’re exactly the same, but there’s a pretty big difference between the two.

-It’s pretty important to understand what each of these terms mean, especially if you intend to ask a contractor to undertake the work for you.
+It’s pretty important to understand what each of these terms means, especially if you intend to ask a contractor to undertake the work for you.
 So what do both of these terms mean?

 If you are renovating your house, then it means that you are restoring it to its former glory.
 Perhaps you’ve bought a house that’s particularly run down, and it’s not exactly liveable.